 Eight kilometres.
 That is only eight times one kilometre, or five minutes at 120 km/hour.
 It is cycling distance or even jogging distance for some.
 Yes, that is how close nature has come to town when Waterlake Farm opened its doors to its new residents.

 We grew up in the suburbs, before security became an issue in this country.
 Long rolling lawns, a tennis court, and zipping off on our bicycles to our buddies in the neighbourhood without even telling our parents.
-You could kick a ball as hard as you tried and it would still land in our own yard.
-The only fences we knew were the low wire types that kept our dogs and the neighbours out of each other's hair, and on which my mother grew berries.
+You could kick a ball as hard as you could and it would still land in your own yard.
+The only fences we knew were the low wire types that kept our dogs and the neighbours out of each other’s hair, and on which my mother grew berries.

 First came the fences, then came the rules.
-Six foot walls eventually became eight, and then got graced with electrical wires on top.
-Alarms moved from inside to out - shifting the focus of protection from property to people.
+Six-foot walls eventually became eight, and then got graced with electrical wires on top.
+Alarms moved from inside to out, shifting the focus of protection from property to people.
 Our land became smaller, as we felt the need to huddle together for better common protection.
 Gone were the open spaces and the freedom to roam within our suburbs or so I thought until I saw Waterlake Farm.

 I have often cycled past the Waterlake gates out on the Boschkop road.
 It is blissful being out in the countryside with very first light, the early-morning breeze pushing through your face and the water birds in the wetlands stirring up the day.
-Finally, I decided that I had to see what waited behind these gates, and took a drive and walk through with one of the Waterlake representatives.
+Finally, I decided that I had to see what waited behind these gates, and took a drive and walk through with one of the Waterlake Farm representatives.

 As a farm, the old Waterlake must have been a real gem, all 300 hectares of it.
 It is etched in the North by a rising hill, sloping down towards the most beautiful and expansive stretch of water in Pretoria.
 This is no pond.
 It is a real lake, with clean water from the Bronberg and a living, breathing ecosystem of fish and birds that thrive in these wetlands.